Explore the tightest bush tracks in this compact, solid pop top unit.

 Super single wheel and tyre combinations offer a greater footprint for improved off-road capability.
 The front and rear have the same track, allowing the rear to follow the compacted track of the front wheels.
 The larger diameter offers greater ground clearance for the vehicle and wheels can be rotated to extend the life of the tyre.

-In 2018 SLRV will have the worlds first full diff lock for the Isuzu NPS300 / 75-155 4×4 truck.
+In 2020 SLRV introduced the worlds first full diff lock for the Isuzu NPS300 / 75-155 4×4 truck.
 The locker is available for the rear diff, while a front ‘no spin’ diff is also available for the front.

 SLRV’s suspension upgrade provides a number of benefits specific to this kind of vehicle.
 Upgrades include:

 The standard steel 140L factory diesel tank is replaced with a 285L aluminium model, extending the range of the Bushman dramatically.

 A standard feature on the SLRV Bushman is the Bozcrome NPS 75 155 Expedition ‘Low Profile’ Roof Rack.
 It features a massive area for storage, tie down bars, windscreen scrub bars, spotlight mounts and an access ladder.

 Optional accessories for the front of the Isuzu NPS 155 75 include a Bozcrome winch bar, bash guard and a Warn 15,000lb electric winch.

 Designed to house the Warn 15,000 electric winch, this option can get you back out of a tricky situation where there is no option of going forward.

 The SLRV Adventurer can be fitted with an optional Compressed Air System – very hand for tyre inflation and air tool operation.
 The compressor unit runs off the vehicle’s engine and is fitted with a holding tank, regulator and air hose outlets.